barcek/progpgQ/README.md

 In addition, the 'config' folder applies a useful destructure-truncate-export approach to environment variables to reduce environment variable identifier length and uses `NODE_ENV` to determine the correct set of database environment variables.

+A major part of the code is currently used in the [docNxgres](https://github.com/barcek/docNxgres) containerized back end.

 ## Getting started

 A table can be created by creating an instance of the `Table` class, passing the following: